 Overall, the Drift Stealth 2 brings a great camera and impresses with its mounting options & rotating lens but the limited frame rates and lack of water resistance without a case might be a deal breaker for some.

 Buy: $84.99 (Amazon)

 2. Contour ROAM3

 The Contour ROAM3 packs in everything you expect from an action camera and adds some cool touches, which make it unique and value for money.
 The positives include its rugged aluminium body, which is water resistant up to 30 ft. without a case and includes a cool 270-degree rotating lens with laser alignment, locking instant on-record switch and more.
-The 5 MP camera includes single shot & interval photo modes, built-in mic and shoots 1080p video up to 120 fps.
+The 5 MP camera includes single shot & interval photo modes, built-in mic and shoots 1080p video at 30 fps and 720p at 60 fps.
 The ROAM3 supports microSD cards up to 32 GB and Contour has also been nice to include an 8 GB memory card right in the box.

 The built-in non-removable battery too is decent enough and you can expect to shoot videos up to 3.5 hours or more but it does take some time to charge.
 Unfortunately, the device lacks any display or WiFi/Bluetooth connectivity, so there’s no way you can preview photos or videos wirelessly.
 However, even with its flaws, ROAM3 still a great action camera for its very affordable price.

 Moreover, Contour offers plenty of mounting options including mounts for different activities like surfboarding, biking, skiing and more.
 The Contour ROAM3 is available in a couple of different variants, a “camera only” variant and a “Starter bundle”.
 The Starter bundle brings the camera, charging kit and a flex strap mount.